KARNATISAITHARUN/documentation/using-ocular/use-cases/attack-surface.md

 Your application's attack surface is the total sum of vulnerabilities that can be exploited to carry out a security attack.
 The attack surface should be limited in size to protect from unauthorized and malicious users.
 You examine your code's attack surface using ShiftLeft Ocular.
 This is frequently the first step in investigating and mitigating vulnerabilities, so that you can prioritize strengthening the most vulnerable attack points.

 This use case is based on [HelloShiftLeft](../../introduction/helloshiftleft.md).
-The focus is an object deserialization vulnerability in the `AdminController`:
+The focus is an object deserialization vulnerability in the `AdminController`

 ```java
 ...